Need help? Chat now!

 When you click on the Bandwidth icon, you will be redirected to the Bandwidth page.
 This page will show multiple graphs and periods of data relating to the bandwidth usage for your cPanel service.
 This includes HTTP requests, email requests (IMAP, POP3, SMTP), and FTP requests.

-For each graph, you can clearly see all five of the categories with their respective graph colors underneath the graph.
-By default the graphs update every two hours.
+You can clearly see all five of the categories with their respective graph colors underneath the graph for each graph.
+By default, the graphs update every two hours.

-This chart can help you determine small-scale trends for traffic during the day, helping you determine at what times your site is most viewed and when it is least viewed.
-This can be very helpful in determine when to perform updates or maintenance, as well as when to post new content for the day before your peak visitor hours.
+This chart can help you determine small-scale trends for traffic during the day, helping you determine when your site is most viewed and when it is least viewed.
+This can be very helpful in determining when to perform updates or maintenance, as well as when to post new content for the day before your peak visitor hours.

-This chart is better for determining larger trends for view, such as if you have gotten spikes of traffic at the same time of day three days a week.
+This chart is better for determining larger trends for view, such as if you have gotten traffic spikes at the same time of day three days a week.
 You can also use this to see if there are changes in your traffic from day to day based on any content updates or other changes you have made to the site.
-This can help you determine if a new site layout is causing increased or decreased traffic, or if new content posted may have increased your sites popularity.
+This can help you determine if a new site layout is causing increased or decreased traffic or if new content posted may have increased the popularity of your site.

 The pie charts show the percentages of bandwidth used for each of the services for the month listed out of the total used.
-You can use this tool to track the total amount of data used each month, and which services are using how much of the bandwidth recorded.
+You can use this tool to track the total amount of data used each month and which services use how much of the bandwidth is recorded.
 This is especially useful if you have multiple sites, as you can track which of your sites are pulling more traffic.

-For instance, in the example we provide, the blue and green HTTP domains have received no traffic in February 2018, but in March 2018 the green domain received 2.96 KB of bandwidth from visitors.
-Likewise, in February 2018, there was no SMTP bandwidth traffic, which indicates none of the domains sent any emails off the server.
-In March 2018, there’s 3.1 KB of bandwidth, indicating emails were being sent out.
+For instance, in the example we provide, the blue and green HTTP domains had received no traffic in February 2018, but in March 2018, the green domain received 2.96 KB of bandwidth from visitors.
+Likewise, in February 2018, there was no SMTP bandwidth traffic, indicating none of the domains sent any emails off the server.
+In March 2018, there's 3.1 KB of bandwidth, indicating emails were being sent out.

 If you click on the name of the service listed in the Monthly Pie Charts, you will get a detailed day-by-day review of the bandwidth attributed to the service in question.
 For example, if we click on the red domain's name HTTP – reddomain.com, we will get a detailed breakdown of each day's HTTP bandwidth usage for March 2018.